Percy Rules

 Race Start:

-- The race will start with a timed interval every 2 minutes.
+- The race will start with a timed interval every two (2) minutes.

-- Teams must leave the starting line within 1 minute of their start time.
+- Teams must leave the starting line within one (1) minute of their start time.

 - If a team is unable to start within 30 minutes of their designated time, they will be disqualified and forfeit their entry fee.